 Aug.
-10 (E-88) Notification of Mail Ballot Precinct Last day for the county elections official to determine that there are 250 or fewer persons registered to vote in any precinct.
+9 (E-88) Notification of Mail Ballot Precinct Last day for the county elections official to determine that there are 250 or fewer persons registered to vote in any precinct.
 The county elections official may then mail to each voter a vote-by-mail ballot along with a statement that there will be no polling place for the general election. §3005 Aug.
-16, 11 a.m.
+15, 11 a.m.
 (E-82) Randomized Alphabet Drawing Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the general election ballot.
-On this same day, the County Clerk shall conduct a randomized alphabet drawing for the office of State Assembly. §13112 Aug.
-30 (E-68) Certified List of Candidates - Federal and State Offices Last day for the Secretary of State to send to each elections official a list showing the name, party affiliation, and ballot designation of every person who has been nominated as a candidate for public office and is entitled to receive votes within the county at the general election. §8148 Sept.
-3 County Holiday - Office Closed (E-64) Sept.
-7 (E-60) Military or Overseas Vote-by-Mail Ballot Applications First day the county elections official may process applications for military or overseas voter ballots.
+On this same day, the County Clark shall conduct a randomized.
+On this same day, the County Clerk shall conduct a randomized alphabet drawing for the office of State Senate and Assembly. §13112 Aug.
+29 (E-68) Certified List of Candidates - Federal and State Offices Last day for the Secretary of State to send to each election official a list showing the name, party affiliation and ballot designation of every person who has been nominated as a candidate for public office and is entitled to receive votes within the county at the general election. §8148 Sept.
+6 Military or Overseas Vote-by-Mail Ballot Applications (E-60) First day the county elections official may process applications for military or overseas voter ballots.
 Any applications received by the county elections official prior to this day shall be kept and processed on or after this date.
 If the applicant is not a resident of the county to which he or she has applied, the elections official receiving the application shall forward it immediately to the proper county.
-A request for a vote-by-mail ballot from a military or overseas voter will be deemed an affidavit of registration and an application for permanent vote-by-mail status. §300(b), 321, 3102, 3105 Sept.
-10 - Oct.
-23 (E-57 to E-14) Statement of Write-in Candidacy and Nomination Papers During this period, write-in candidates must file their Statement of Write- in Candidacy and Nomination Papers with the county elections official.
-Candidates may not be a write-in for a voter-nominated office on the November ballot. §8600, 8601 Sept.
-13 (E-54) 54-Day Walking Lists Prepared The County Elections Official will prepare the 54-day voter index that is available for purchase upon written application at a cost of 50 cents per 1,000 names. §2184 5
+A request for a vote-by-mail ballot from a military or overseas voter will be deemed an affidavit of registration and an application for permanent vote-by-mail status. §300(b), 3102, 3105 Sept.
+2 (E-57) County Holiday - Office Closed Sept.
+9 - Oct.
+22 (E-57 to E-14) Statement of Write-in Candidacy and Nomination Papers During this period, write-in candidates must file their Statement of Write- in Candidacy and Nomination Papers with the county elections official.
+Candidates may not be a write-in for a voter-nominated office on the November ballot. §8600-8606